 Criteria for Identifying Strong Businesses:

-• High Return on Equity (ROE): A high ROE indicates that a company is effectively using shareholders’ equity to generate profits.
-Buffett looks for companies with an ROE that exceeds the industry average.
+- High Return on Equity (ROE): A sustained high ROE demonstrates that management is highly proficient at deploying retained corporate earnings.
+Buffett looks for companies with an ROE that consistently outpaces the broader capital market average.

-• Strong Free Cash Flow: Ample free cash flow allows a company to invest in growth opportunities, pay dividends, and reduce debt.
+- Strong Free Cash Flow: Ample free cash flow allows a company to invest in growth opportunities, execute opportunistic share buybacks, and distribute capital without compromising operations.

 Example:

 See’s Candies: Buffett acquired See’s Candies in 1972.
-The company had a simple business model, strong brand recognition, and consistently generated high returns on invested capital with minimal need for reinvestment.
-This investment exemplifies Buffett’s preference for high-quality businesses with enduring appeal.
+The company had a simple business model, massive local brand equity, and consistently generated high returns on invested capital with minimal need for capital expenditures.
+It required almost zero cash injection to grow, allowing its surplus capital to fund other Berkshire investments.
+This is the ultimate example of capital efficiency in practice.

 Management Quality